-There is no practicable alternative to the preferred alternatives' impacts on the floodplains.
+There is no practicable alternative to the RPA's or the Refined RPA's impacts on the floodplains.
 The floodplain crossings are perpendicular and cannot be avoided.
-Other alternatives would also impact the floodplains and result in greater impacts to other resources.
+The alternatives would also impact the floodplains and result in greater impacts to other resources.
 The proposed project is not anticipated to result in any significant impacts to natural and beneficial floodplain values due to the minor nature of the impacts, their location adjacent to existing fills and/or within an existing transportation corridor.
 As previously mentioned, the project would be designed to be consistent with local floodplain development plans.

 It is FHWA's policy "to avoid longitudinal encroachments, where practicable" [23 CFR 650.103(b)].
 Longitudinal encroachments are parallel or nearly parallel to a stream or the edge of a lake.
-Where regulatory floodplains are defined, hydraulic structures will be designed to accommodate a 100-year (1% annual chance) flood.
-Where no regulatory floodplain is defined, culverts and bridges will be designed to accommodate a 50-year magnitude flood event.
+There would be no longitudinal encroachments of floodplains for the RPA or the Refined RPA.
+Where regulatory floodplains are defined, hydraulic structures would be designed to accommodate a 100-year (1% annual chance) flood.
+Where no regulatory floodplain is defined, culverts and bridges would be designed to accommodate a 50-year magnitude flood event.
 Ongoing design efforts and coordination with resource and regulatory agencies would minimize floodplain impacts during the final design process.